maximilianvie/Contemporary_Art_Generator/README.md

 To get an overview of the training, tensorboard can be activated.
 Just cd into the code folder in terminal and enter "tensorboard --logdir logs".

-During training sample images will be saved into a subfolder of the folder "code".
+During training, sample images will be saved into a subfolder of the folder "code".

 The implementation was written by Aladdin Persson (https://github.com/aladdinpersson/Machine-Learning-Collection/tree/master/ML/Pytorch/GANs/ProGAN)
 Slight changes were made to fit it to my usecase.
 More information regarding that in the assignment2.pdf.